JohnLezama/Maker-Portfolio/README.md

 ## 7. Trash-collecting Boat
 Date: 2024

-I always had a fascination with the Batmobile, I knew if I could build my own life sized car making it remote controllable and strapping it with rapid fire nerf guns would be relatively easy.
-I also had a wood working phase during middle school and was eager to apply my skills in a project.
+I would often walk around my neighborhood with my grandfather and brother.
+My favorite part of the walk was when we would stop by a nearby pond and throw stones.
+When I began noticing trash floating on the pond, mainly empty water bottles, I decided to use my skills to attempt a solution.
+Using 2 water-proof motors, an Arduino, a transciever, and a LiPo battery, I build a remote controlled boat with a compartment to scoop up plastic water bottles.

 ![Demo](Assets/Boat.gif)

-Skills: Designing (TinkerCAD), 3D-printing, Arduino Programming, Electronics, Wood Working, and Prototyping
+Skills: Designing (OnShape), 3D-printing, Arduino Programming, Electronics, and Prototyping

 ## FIRST Robotics - Mechanical Lead
 Date: 2024-2025 Season